Aaqil101/Custom-Libraries/README.md

 #Include <LibraryName>/<LibraryName>.ahk
 ```

-*Note: For each library, there will be a **README.md** file with more information on everything you need to know about the library.*
+*Note: For each library, there will be a **README.md** file with more information on everything you need to know about that library.*

 ## 📝 Documentation Standards